daniel-lobster/EthereumBonds/README.md

 ## Contract Info

 At the bottom right of the page there is the Contract Info field.
 Everytime you interact with a contract the information will update to show the most current data.
-You don't have to be the owner of the contract, not even an investor in order to query the contract, anyone with a private key can do it.
+You don't have to be the owner of the contract, not even an investor in order to query the contract, anyone with a valid contract address and private key can do it.
+Enter these two variables in the corresponding fields at the top and click:

+[IMAGE]

 All the constructor variables and the owner of the contract are public.

-Below other public variables:
+Below other the public variables:

-Fundraising Ended?: The default value of this boolean is false.
-It turns true when the fundraising goal is reached.

-Contract Funds (ETH): The proceeds of the bond sale do not go directly to the borrower but rest within the contract itself.
+Contract Funds (ETH): The proceeds of the bond sale do not directly go to the borrower but rest within the contract itself.

 Outstanding Bonds: Total number of bonds that haven't been redeemed yet.